Gravity as the Source of Curvature, not curvature as the source of gravity

 Gravity becomes primary, geometry becomes secondary, and space becomes contextual.

-Across physics, economics, and systems thinking, PEI follows one consistent philosophy:
+Across physics, economics, and systems thinking, PRI follows one consistent philosophy:

 Effects should not be mistaken for causes.